vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD01_DEMO.md

 # Module 1: Overview of Service and Cloud Technologies

+> Wherever you see a path to file starting at [repository root], replace it with the absolute path to the directory in which the 20487 repository resides.
+> e.g. - you cloned or extracted the 20487 repository to C:\Users\John Doe\Downloads\20487, then the following path: [repository root]\AllFiles\20487C\Mod06 will become C:\Users\John Doe\Downloads\20487\AllFiles\20487C\Mod06

 # Lesson 4: Cloud Computing

 ### Demonstration: Exploring the Microsoft Azure portal